 Applicants accepted to Bill Gatton College of Pharmacy

-The Office of International Programs and Services at ETSU will process immigration forms and serve as a resource for international students accepted to Bill Gatton College of Pharmacy.
+The Office of International Student and Scholar Services at ETSU will process immigration forms and serve as a resource for international students accepted to Bill Gatton College of Pharmacy.

 Immunization requirements for pharmacy students are more extensive than for undergraduate or graduate students at ETSU.
 The list of immunization requirements will be provided to students after acceptance.